andrewvaughan/template-core/.github/CONTRIBUTING.md

 <!-- editorconfig-checker-disable -->

 1. This project and all contributions are, or may become at any time, public;
-2. That a record of any and all contributions, including all personal information submitted with, including permissions, are indefinitely maintained and redistribution may occur without notice or approval;
+2. That a record of any and all contributions, including all personal information submitted, as well as permissions granted, are indefinitely maintained and that redistribution may occur without notice or approval;
 3. That you grant this project and the Project Maintainers a non-exclusive, irrevocable License to use your submitted work in any manner in compliance with the Project License; and,
 4. You are capable of granting these rights for all contributions.